 If you have symptoms of alcohol allergy, seek immediate medical attention.

-To summarise, today we’ve looked at alcohol intolerance and how it may be affecting you.
+To summarise, today we’ve looked at alcohol intolerances and how it may be affecting you.
 We explored a range of things that can lead to alcohol intolerance, as well as various factors that can increase your risk of developing an intolerance to alcohol.
 We then compared alcohol intolerance to having an alcohol allergy and learnt that the causes and symptoms of these two reactions are very different.
-Lastly, we looked at how you can test for alcohol intolerance using our easy test, which you can order online HERE.
+Lastly, we looked at how you can get an alcohol intolerance test online HERE.